Der Pass: Production

-Filming of Der Pass occurred from November 2017 to April 2018 in both Austria and Germany, at Bad Gastein, Berchtesgaden, Graz, Söcking, Vienna, Grundlsee and Sportgastein.
-It was co-produced by the Austrian Epo-Film and the German Wiedemann & Berg Film Production, which was supported by the FilmFernsehFonds Bayern, the Fernsehfonds Austria, the film funding of the state of Salzburg, the CINESTYRIA Filmcommission and Fonds and the Film Commission Graz.
+Filming of Der Pass took place from November 2017 to April 2018 in both Austria and Germany, at Bad Gastein, Berchtesgaden, Graz, Söcking, Vienna, Grundlsee and Sportgastein.
+The series was co-produced by the Austrian company Epo-Film and the German company Wiedemann & Berg Film Production,.
+Production was supported by FilmFernsehFonds Bayern, Fernsehfonds Austria, the film funding of the state of Salzburg, the CINESTYRIA Filmcommission and Fonds and Film Commission Graz.
 Additional crew members were Andreas Baltschun and Lucas Seeberger for film editing, Thomas Oláh on costume design, Heike Lange on set design, Herbert Verdino, Walter Fiklocki and Quirin Böhm for original sound, Nico Krebsfor on final sound design and mixing, and Tatjana Luckdorf and Evgenia Popova on make-up Design.

 The second season filming began in January 2020, however, it was delayed by restrictions due to the COVID-19 pandemic and resumed in April and continued intermittently to December 2020.
 For this season, Stennert described how, "It's so interesting to see how someone becomes a perpetrator in the first place.
 So this time we wanted to start following this guy before the first corpse."
 Broadcasting started on 21 January 2022 on Sky Deutschland and ZDF.